ShanechiLab/WiCAT/README.md

 ## Publication

 This repository provides the implementation of WiCAT, a framework for cross-subject modeling of widefield imaging neural data.
-Mohammad Hosseini and Maryam M. Shanechi. [_WiCAT: Cross-Subject Modeling of Widefield Imaging Neural Data_](https://openreview.net/forum?id=pZq2RMptsQ).
+Mohammad Hosseini, Eray Erturk, Saba Hashemi, and Maryam M. Shanechi. [_WiCAT: Cross-Subject Modeling of Widefield Imaging Neural Data_](https://openreview.net/forum?id=pZq2RMptsQ).

 WiCAT is a compact public release for loading pretrained cross-subject widefield-imaging encoders and fitting a lightweight behavioral regression head on top of the frozen representation.

-The release is intentionally small: it includes the model code, a tiny processed Musall-style example dataset, metadata for that example subset, pretrained encoder weights, and a training entry point that fits only the downstream decoder head.
+In this repo we include the model code, a tiny processed Musall-style example dataset, metadata for that example subset, pretrained encoder weights, and a training entry point that fits only the downstream decoder head.

 ## What The Model Does